nuth-bespoke/audio-vault/README.md

 - The system will use [SQLite Rsync](https://www.sqlite.org/rsync.html) to backup the SQLite database to a warm standby server.
 - The system will use [rClone](https://rclone.org/local/) to sync audio to a warm standby server.
 - The system will offload audio processing to [SoX](https://linux.die.net/man/1/sox) Sound eXchange.
+- The system will offload audio wav form generation to [audiowaveform](https://github.com/bbc/audiowaveform)

 ## Endpoints